Innovation and collaborative, synchronized program management for new programs

 By using NX and Teamcenter, the company can achieve much more.
 It is a coherent environment, where various experts can engage in the project by communicating and discussing issues related to its development.

-According to Malaca, the use of Siemens PLM Software tools has dramatically reduced the number of errors in the design process: “Thanks to the integration of work and introduction of the Teamcenter common document exchange environment, thorough verification enables us to eliminate errors early in the design stage.
+According to Malaca, the use of Siemens Digital Industries Software tools has dramatically reduced the number of errors in the design process: “Thanks to the integration of work and introduction of the Teamcenter common document exchange environment, thorough verification enables us to eliminate errors early in the design stage.
 This applies to both single elements and the entire production process.
 It is also worth stressing that each new software release offers more and more functions that translate into higher effectiveness across our operations.”

 NX and Teamcenter effectively support change management.
 As it is possible to save a design together with a related drawing, making changes and supervising them is a very simple and quick process.
 Use of the synchronous modeling functionality of NX enables easy modification of specific details, even if no operation history is available.
 Engineers can use NX to modify details of models imported from other CAD systems, or components from subcontractors.
 For its part, the use of Teamcenter makes it possible to quickly modify the production BOM and compare several change versions in a 3D graphical format.